Sh3llyR/yaraScanParser/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 This script it a parsing tool for [Yara Scan Service](https://riskmitigation.ch/yara-scan/)'s JSON output file.
 Yara Scan Service allows you to quickly test your [YARA](https://yara.readthedocs.io/en/v3.4.0/index.html) rule against a large collection of malicious samples.
 It helps you assure your rule only matches the malware family you are looking to catch.
 The output is a JSON file containing all the matched samples.
-The JSON file contains a lot of information, and yaraScanParser is meant to help you maximize it's benefits.
+The JSON file contains a lot of information, and yaraScanParser is meant to help you maximize its benefits.

 yaraScanParser allows you to:
 * Save time by parsing the Yara Scan Service results automatically
 * Get information about wanted matches and false positives of your rule
-* Get the matched files' hash values in a format the can be easily inserted to your Yara rule's metadata section
+* Get the matched files' hash values in a format that can be easily inserted to your Yara rule's metadata section